v1 -> v2 Migration

 Acquiring a v2 Integrator ID.
 Connect with the Squid team and we will enable your existing integratorID from a v1 Integrator ID to a v2Integrator ID.

-If you do not have a V1 Integrator ID to upgrade, you can and it will be sent to your email.
+If you do not have a V1 Integrator ID to upgrade, you can apply for a v2 Integrator ID here and it will be sent to your email.

 Modify your hook implementations